koinos/koinos-cli/README.md

 To read from a smart contract, use the command `read <contract-id> <entry-point> <arguments>`.
 Entry-point should be a hex value such as 0x0D, as defined in the contract.
 Arguments should be a base64 string representing the binary arguments the entry-point requires.

 To call a smart contract, use the command `call <contract-id> <entry-point> <arguments>`.
 The parameters here are given the same way as in the read command described above.

+## Transaction Sessions

+Sometimes it is important to ensure multiple operations are included in the same block in a specific order.
+To accomplish this with the CLI, you use a session.

+To begin a session, use the command `session begin`.
+A paper icon will appear to the left of the prompt while a session is active.

+Any command that interacts with the chain will now be added to the current session.

+To view the current session, use `session view`.

+To cancel the current session, use `session cancel`.

+When you are done adding commands to the session, `session submit` will send the attached commands as a single transaction to the blockchain.

 ## Non-interactive mode